raspberrypilearning/hello-world-simplified/en/quiz1/question_2.md

  --- feedback ---

-Not quite, there is something missing from the function definition that woud cause an error.
+Not quite.
+There is something missing from the function definition that would cause an error.

  --- /feedback ---